harin-git/mus-div/README.md

 # Population size and music diversity

 This repo contains code and data for the paper "*Cultural diversity and population size in the real world"*.
-The Data Availability statement from the paper is copied below.

-> All analysis scripts and aggregated data at the regional level are available at <https://github.com/harin-git/mus-div>

 The data is also available for download at OSF: <https://osf.io/6zugm/>

 ## Codebook